 The key takeaway from all of this data is that the human brain is processing visual content on a continuous basis.
 People determine whether visual content captures their attention and intrigue in less time than it takes for you to finish reading this sentence.

-Our friends at WebDAM have created a compelling infographic describing how humans interact with visual content.
+Some data points are shared in the form of a compelling infographic describing how humans interact with visual content.
 One of the most interesting elements of the infographic is the concept of Visual IQ.

 Their research shows that the internet and advancements in technology have an underlying influence over how human minds engage with content.